dbslzld15/dbslzld15/README.md

 ## 📚 Experiecne
 - Java
 - Spring Boot
-- JPA, Spring Data JPA, QueryDSL
+- JPA, QueryDSL, MyBatis
-- MySQL, H2
+- MySQL
-- AWS EC2, RDS, S3
-- Docker
+- RabbitMQ
 <!--
 **dbslzld15/dbslzld15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.